 Yes.
 UTC students may attend and receive 3 hours undergraduate or graduate credit.
 Others attending the academy may choose to be admitted to the university and attend for credit as well.
 Additional course work will be required and will be done via distance learning.
 Once you are accepted in the Academy, you will receive syllabus information.
 Also, CEU credit through The University of Tennessee at Chattanooga, P.O.S.T. credit hours, and National Organization for Victim Assistance provisional credentialing are available upon completion of the 40 hour training course (for additional fees).

 When is the Academy?

-The next Academy will be June 9 to the 14th.
+The next Academy will be held from June 10-15, 2014.
 The Academy will be held on the UTC campus.

 What does it cost?

 Training fees and tuition have not been set for the 2014 academy.

 The Academy will address issues specific to Tennessee crime victims and offer opportunities for people who are fairly new to the field of victim advocacy to learn from experts and each other.
 Attendees will be able to expand their knowledge and skills in Tennessee law and advocacy issues.
 Participants in the Academy may also be eligible to receive national provisional advocate credentials through the National Organization for Victim Assistance (NOVA) for an additional fee.
 This certification is increasingly being recognized as an important credential for entry level victim advocacy work nationwide.